Last Updated on March 25, 2022 by Grow with Bovees

 Organic or Chemical?

-Whether you plump for chemical or organic fertilizers depends on a number of factors, ranging from plant varieties to environmental impact.
+Choosing between organic and inorganic fertilizers, depends on a number of factors, ranging from plant varieties to environmental impact.

-Both types of fertilizer will provide the necessary nutrients to plants but in slightly different ways.
+Both types of plant food will provide the necessary nutrients to plants and help to boost plant growth, but in slightly different ways.
 Generally speaking, chemical fertilizers provide faster delivery, whereas organic fertilizers work at a more natural, sedate pace.